PiHex: History

-To calculate the five trillionth digit (and the following seventy-six digits) took 13,500 CPU hours, using 25 computers from 6 different countries.
-The forty trillionth digit required 84,500 CPU hours and 126 computers from 18 different countries.
-The highest calculation, the one quadrillionth digit, took 1.2 million CPU hours and 1,734 computers from 56 different countries.
+To calculate the five trillionth digit (and the following seventy-six digits) took 13,500 CPU hours, using 25 computers from 6 countries.
+The forty trillionth digit required 84,500 CPU hours and 126 computers from 18 countries.
+The highest calculation, the one quadrillionth digit, took 1.2 million CPU hours and 1,734 computers from 56 countries.
 Total resources: 1,885 computers donated 1.3 million CPU hours.
 The average computer that was used to calculate would have taken 148 years to complete the calculations alone.

 After setting three records, calculating the five trillionth bit, the forty trillionth bit, and the quadrillionth bit, the project ended on September 11, 2000.

-While the PiHex project calculated the least significant digits of π ever attempted in any base, the second place is held by Peter Trueb who computed some 22+ trillion digits in 2016 and third place by houkouonchi who derived the 13.3 trillionth digit in base 10.
+While the PiHex project calculated the least significant digits of π ever attempted at the time in any base, the second place is held by Peter Trueb who computed some 22+ trillion digits in 2016 and third place by houkouonchi who derived the 13.3 trillionth digit in base 10.